saturnaliam/TIQ-RPC/README.md

 how 2 setup:

-- number one: first go ahead and edit config.toml OR IT WONT WORK!!!
+- number one: first go ahead and edit config.toml OR IT WONT WORK RIGHT!!!
 - number two: open flash player
 - number three: run the program
 - number four: it should work and if it doesnt idfk dm me lucia#8008

+you need to keep the program open at all times, or your rich presence won't work!

 ## more info